-General obligation bonds are effectively secured by the taxing authority of the issuer.
+General obligation bonds.
+They are effectively secured by the taxing authority of the issuer.
 This means that the state or municipality can raise taxes to meet its financial obligations, including bond payments.

 Here’s the bad news – but it’s not all bad.
-The best municipal bonds are usually sold quickly to brokers, funds, banks, or institutional investors, often leaving the retail investor grasping at empty space where the bonds once were or digging around for odd lots.
+The best municipal bonds are usually sold quickly to brokers, funds, banks or institutional investors.
+This leaves the retail investor grasping at empty space where the bonds once were or digging around for odd lots.

 Nevertheless, we used the following information to choose the best of the best:

 We also took reserves into consideration, which can provide insight into how well a state can navigate the next recession.
 States with some extra money in the bank may be more likely to meet their debt obligations without missing a beat.

 See our aggregated list below.